View Gary Pollitt's Obituary on delmarvanow.com and share memories

 Gary Robert Pollitt

 Gary graduated from James M. Bennett High School in 1969.
-He began his career with the Maryland State Police as a cadet in July of 1969.
-Before entering the police academy, he worked though out the state of Maryland in a variety of divisions.
-He retired as a sergeant at the Belin, Maryland barrack in November 1992.
+He began his career with the Maryland State Police as a cadet in July of 1969, before entering the police academy.
+He worked throught out the state of Maryland in a variety of divisions.
+He retired as a sergeant at the Berlin, Maryland barrack in November 1992.
 Gary was a longtime member of the Maryland Troopers Association and a member of the Son's of the American Legion Springhill Post 237 in Hebron, MD.

 He played softball in his younger days.
 He was an avid golfer, playing for Green Hill Country Club in numerous city championships.
 He loved hunting, fishing, and going to local "turkey shoots".
 He enjoyed spending time with his wife and children and his beloved pets.

-In addition to his father he was preceded in death by his grandparents, Grace and Beson Humphreys and Maime and Carl Pollitt, Sr.
+In addition to his father he was preceded in death by his grandparents, Grace and Besson Humphreys and Maime and Carl Pollitt, Sr.

-A celebration of Gary's life will be held on Saturday, July 13, 2019 at 2 PM

 In lieu of flowers contributions may be made to the American Legion Post 237, Chestnut Tree Rd., Hebron, MD, Hebron Volunteer Fire Dept., or The Baltimore, 636 West Lexington St., Baltimore, MD 21201.